m4nnb3ll/docker_for_mac42/README.md

 ```
 <p align="center"> <img src="https://github.com/m4nnb3ll/docker_for_mac42/blob/images/4f.png" alt="exec container" /> </p>

+So, now you will have two terminals, one for your local machine, and one for the Docker machine :) cool!

 #### Once you are inside the container, you can then install the programs that you want

 Let's install `valgrind` for example: